How to Configure AD sync

-4. Object Preview: The object preview window will allow you to preview what users you are bringing in to the Intranet.
+The object preview window will allow you to preview what users you are bringing in to the Intranet.
 We recommend checking the Object Preview section before adding a target to ensure you are syncing in the right set of users.
 You can also check to see if a user(s) is active or inactive in Active Directory.
-A user with a down arrow on the profile icon means that the user is disabled in Active Directory.
-Please see the image below that shows all active users.
+A user with a down arrow on the profile icon means that the user is disabled in Active Directory, as shown below:

-5. Sync Target List: The Sync Target list section has 4 columns:
+Sync Target List - The Sync Target list section has 4 columns:

 - Type: This displays the object type that is added as a sync target

 - Organizational Unit: This displays the Organizational Unit that is added as a sync target